 A former Nossaman summer associate, Ms Diaz served as a judicial extern for Justice Kathleen E. O'Leary at the California 4th District Court of Appeal, Division Three, a law clerk for the City Attorney of Orange, and volunteered at the Public Law Center.

 Ms. Diaz regularly comments on news, events, and policies affecting endangered species issues in California and throughout the United States on the Firm's Endangered Species Law & Policy blog.
+Ms. Diaz also frequently comments on court decisions, news, and events impacting eminent domain on the Firm's California Eminent Domain Report blog.

 San Bernardino County Transportation Commission.
 Currently representing SBCTC with the acquisition of approximately 65 properties for the Downtown Passenger Rail Project, a proposed Metrolink commuter rail line between San Bernardino and Redlands.